About the Zebra Collective

 We also strive to highlight the harsh realities of the socio-economic systems and inequalities in which people find themselves and which, beyond their control, oppress and can lead to people internalising their problems (“It’s my own fault” – “I deserve it” – “I’m a bad person”) and being held responsible for them.

-It is against this backdrop that we also utilise our solution-focused approach, to ensure the focus is on the individual or group and their best hopes, strengths and possibilities; and to seek out and amplify their coping, resilience and progress despite these oppressive challenges.
+It is against this backdrop that we also utilise our solution-focused approach, to ensure the focus is on the individual or group and their best hopes, strengths and possibilities; and to seek out and amplify their coping, resilience and progress despite these oppressive challenges: ‘Given this social injustice, and how it impacts on you, what are your best hopes?’.

 Zebra Training and Reflective Learning